Clark Zoning Map & Districts 2026

 Common zoning districts in Clark County include residential (R-1, R-2, R-3), commercial (C-1, C-2), industrial (I-1, I-2), mixed-use (MU), and planned development (PD).
 Each district has specific permitted uses, setbacks, and density requirements.

-ZoneWire monitors every council meeting in Clark County and uses AI to detect rezoning discussions, variances, and zoning amendments.
+ZoneWire reads every council meeting in Clark County to detect rezoning discussions, variances, and zoning amendments.
 Start a free trial to receive alerts when rezoning activity is detected.

 ZoneWire monitors Clark County Commission, Las Vegas City Council, Henderson City Council, and Planning Commission meetings for rezoning requests, variances, special use permits, PUD approvals, and master plan amendments across the Las Vegas valley.